SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. code::

   > *IDN?
-  < ISSE&SINE2020,SECoP,V2018-11-07,draft
+  < ISSE&SINE2020,SECoP,V2018-11-07,v1.0\beta

 So far the SECoP version is given like "V2018-11-07", i.e. a capital "V" followed by a date in ``year-month-day`` format with 4 and 2 digits respectively.
-The ``add.info`` field is used to differentiate between draft, release candidates (rc1, rc2,...) and final.
+The ``add.info`` field was used to differentiate between draft, release candidates (rc1, rc2,...) and final.
+It is now used to indicate a release name.

 Description